Young lives, parenting and families

 If you have any doubt about the suitability of the module, please speak to an adviser.

-A module website which provides a range of online resources including a study calendar, module guide, assessment guide, and 8 learning guides, with audio-visual material and links out to other readings.
-Online forums, learning events and access to an extensive OU library.
-Also includes a print-based module resources book.
+A module website which provides a range of online resources including a study calendar, module guide, assessment guide, and 8 learning guides, which contain readings, activities, audio-visual material and website links.
+There are module wide and tutor group online rooms, i.e. face-to-face and online tutorials and access to an extensive OU library.
+Also includes a printed KE322 Readings book (also available online).

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.